 Setup MAP monitoring software to manage everything, including potential adjustments

 If the thought of manually monitoring everything scares the crap out of you as we approach Thanksgiving weekend and Christmas, consider setting up MAP monitoring software.
 It’ll take care of the tedious, mundane steps within the MAP compliance process that are prone to risks and errors, while giving you the peace of mind and freedom to focus on your goals for the holiday season.
 You don’t want your resources bogged down with monitoring and enforcing.
-Read all the reasons why you should make the switch to software.

 Follow these four tips to make sure your MAP policy doesn’t get lost in the festivities of the retail season!